sandra-calvo/mimmitkoodaa-lab2/README.md

 - See https://nodered.org for more information.

-If you already have a Node-RED application and a Visual Recognition service in use in Bluemix, you can use those - In that case jump to Step 2.
+**NOTE:** If you already have a Node-RED application and a Visual Recognition service in use in Bluemix, you can use those - In that case jump to Step 2.

-4. In a browser navigate to https://bluemix.net
+1. In a browser navigate to https://bluemix.net
-5. Select 'LOG IN' then enter your log in information and press 'SIGN IN'.
+2. Select 'LOG IN' then enter your log in information and press 'SIGN IN'.
-6. Select the 'CATALOG' view.
+3. Select the 'CATALOG' view.
-7. Locate the NODE-RED Starter in the boilerplate section of the catalog and click on it.
+4. Locate the NODE-RED Starter in the boilerplate section of the catalog and click on it.

  ![](/screenshots/Picture11.png?raw=true)

-8. Enter a name for your application, as shown below (host will automatically be completed).
+5. Enter a name for your application, as shown below (host will automatically be completed).
 The host name must be unique on IBM Cloud, so please choose a name for example using your initials.
 Press 'CREATE'.

  ![](/screenshots/Picture12.png?raw=true)

-9. Your application is now staging and will be up and running/awake in a short while.
+6. Your application is now staging and will be up and running/awake in a short while.
 Press 'OVERVIEW' to see information about your application.

-10. When fully staged, click on the View app link, next to the green circle, this launches the Node-RED main page in a new tab.
+7. When fully staged, click on the View app link, next to the green circle, this launches the Node-RED main page in a new tab.

  ![](/screenshots/Picture13.png?raw=true)

-11. Configure your Node-RED editor.
+8. Configure your Node-RED editor.
 In this section, you will set up a username and password to protect your flow.

  ![](/screenshots/Picture14.png?raw=true)

-12. Write an username and a password of your choice and click 'Next'.
+9. Write an username and a password of your choice and click 'Next'.
 Remember that it does not have to be related to your IBM Cloud access.

  ![](/screenshots/Picture15.png?raw=true)